leoweng05/cse15l-lab-reports/lab3.md

 $ find ./technical -iname "cohenetal_comparison.txt"
 ./technical/government/Post_Rate_Comm/Cohenetal_comparison.txt
 ```
-This command finds the file named `Cohenetal_comparison.txt` even though the input is not capitalized correctly.
+This command finds the file named `Cohenetal_comparison.txt` in the `technical` directory even though the input is not capitalized correctly.
 This could be useful to look for specific file names if you aren't sure if it's capitalized or not because the `-iname` operator ignores case when looking for names.

 Second Example:
 ```